"So that's their plan? They wanna put Krang's face up there and scare the country into submission!"

 - A one-time chapter opening page joke in Bowling King had all of the faces on Mount Rushmore replaced with main character Shautieh Ley's face.
 Uh, four of them, that is.

-- Not really refacement, but in Give Me Liberty, they added Quayle and Rexall.
+- In Give Me Liberty, they added Quayle and Rexall.

 - The Judge Dredd story The Cursed Earth featured Jimmy Carter's face added to the end of the lineup.
 Lincoln's nose and Carter's teeth got smashed in the Monumental Battle with some mutants.